RobinMov/Open-Street-Map/README.md

 ### Artefacts
 `openstreetmap.pdf`: pdf-file of Open Street Map of your data with initial border settings.

-### Parameters
+### Settings
 `Define edge size to view coastlines`: The amount of longitude and latitude units that shall be added at the edges of the data's bounding box for better visibility.
 Default 1 degree.

 ### Null or error handling:

-**Parameter `Define edge size to view coastlines`:** The default value is `1`, which leads to a margin of 1 degree in latitude and longitude direction on the map around the locations' bounding box.
+**Setting `Define edge size to view coastlines`:** The default value is `1`, which leads to a margin of 1 degree in latitude and longitude direction on the map around the locations' bounding box.

 **Data:** The data are not manipulated, but empty input with no locations (NULL) leads to an error.
 For calculations in further Apps the input data set is returned.